-Charlie Sartain is a mining engineer with more than 30 years' experience in the mining industry.
-In the earlier part of his career he had extensive executive experience in MIM Holdings Limited culminating in his appointment as its most senior executive in Latin America.
+Charlie Sartain is a mining engineer with more than 30 years experience in the mining industry.
+In the earlier part of his career Charlie had extensive executive experience in MIM Holdings Limited culminating in his appointment as its most senior executive in Latin America.
 After the takeover of that company by Xstrata Plc he then spent nine years as CEO of Xstrata's global copper business, which became Xstrata's most profitable commodity division, with operations and projects spanning eight countries.
-He is currently a Member of the University of Queensland Senate, Chairman of the Advisory Board of the Sustainable Minerals Institute and a Board member of the Wesley St Andrews Research Institute.
+Charlie is currently a Member of the Senate of the University of Queensland, Chairman of the Advisory Board of the Sustainable Minerals Institute, a Board member of the Wesley Medical Research Institute, and a non-Executive Director of ASX-listed ALS Limited.

-Qualifications: B. Eng (Bachelor of Engineering (Hons) (Mining)), University of Melbourne; Fellow, Australasian Institute of Mining and Metallurgy; Fellow, Australian Academy of Technological Sciences and Engineering.
+Qualifications: B. Eng (Bachelor of Engineering (Hons)(Mining), University of Melbourne; Fellow, Australasian Institute of Mining and Metallurgy; Fellow, Australian Academy of Technological Sciences and Engineering.